Celtics vs. 76ers odds, prediction, time: 2026 NBA playoff picks, Game 4 best bets by proven model

 SportsLine's model reveals its Philadelphia 76ers vs. Boston Celtics Game 4 picks for Sunday

 The Boston Celtics will look for a commanding 3-1 series lead over the Philadelphia 76ers when the two meet in Sunday's Game 4.
 Boston (56-26), the No. 2 seed in the Eastern Conference of the NBA playoffs 2026, took Game 3 on Friday 108-100 to regain home-court advantage in the series.
 Philly (45-37), the seventh seed in the East, hasn't dropped back-to-back home games since mid-February.
-Joel Embiid (appendectomy) is listed as doubtful for the Sixers.
+Joel Embiid (appendectomy) is listed as doubtful for the Sixers, while Kelly Oubre Jr. (adductor) is questionable.

 Tipoff is at 7 p.m.
 ET from Xfinity Mobile Arena in Philadelphia.
 The teams split their four regular-season matchups.
-Boston is a 7.5-point favorite in the latest 76ers vs. Celtics odds from FanDuel Sportsbook, while the over/under for total points scored is 213.5.
+Boston is an 8.5-point favorite in the latest 76ers vs. Celtics odds from FanDuel Sportsbook, while the over/under for total points scored is 213.5.
+Boston is at -323 on the money line.
 Before making any Celtics vs. Sixers picks,, check out the Celtics vs. 76ers predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the first full week of the 2026 NBA playoffs on a sizzling 24-9 roll (73%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.